MerginMaps/docs/src/migrate/qfield/index.md

 ## Known Differences

 To mention the key differences, <MobileAppName /> is fully devoted to provide no-training mobile application, operated even for surveyors without any prior GIS knowledge.
-QField is more focused on advanced GIS users and its interface more resemples full GIS applications like QGIS.
-Therefore <MobileAppName /> is more intuitive for non-technical user who are familiar for common mobile map applications like car navigations.
+QField is more focused on advanced GIS users and its interface more resembles full GIS applications like QGIS.
+Therefore <MobileAppName /> is more intuitive for non-technical users.

-For synchonisation part, <MainPlatformName /> is conceptually based on ideas from Git - <GitHubRepo id="MerginMaps/geodiff" desc="Geodiff" /> - creates difference files from GeoPackages that are send over network and applied.
+For synchronisation part, <MainPlatformName /> is conceptually based on ideas from Git - <GitHubRepo id="MerginMaps/geodiff" desc="Geodiff" /> - creates difference files from GeoPackages that are send over network and applied.
 While QFieldCloud synchronisation uses concept of storage of differences made in SQL format and this difference log is then transmitted and applied. <MainPlatformName /> synchronisation is inevitable part of the platform and cannot be omitted from the process.
 As such it is already setup for end-user in smart way and not extra steps are needed for mobile users.

 Here is the non-definitive list of known differences: